 Design and Technology Future (D&TF) is built on the notion that a deep understanding of modern technology, an appreciation of cultural diversity, and a creative mind-set are the main driving forces of any successful innovation.
 It is a transdisciplinary programme merging the competencies and skills of technology and design.

 Students for this study programme are admitted based on the admission threshold.
-The maximum score for all examination parts is 10 points.
+The maximum score for the motivation letter, portfolio, online interview and the supporting information in your DreamApply application form (=CV) is 10 points.
 An applicant who receives the minimum of 5 points is admitted.

 Please find the programme specific admission requirements below: